 Al-Fresco Dining in Covent Garden at The Oystermen.

-While Eat Out to Help Out is a wonderful scheme that helps everyone’s pocket, I’m equally impressed with the measures being taken in some of my favourite haunts to encourage diners who might be a bit nervous of eating indoors.
+I’m impressed with the measures being taken in some of my favourite haunts to encourage diners who might be a bit nervous of eating indoors.
 Henrietta Street in Covent Garden is a great example.
 Pedestrianised until October, the street is lined with tables from the excellent eateries of Covent Garden.
 And, when the weather works, it’s a fabulous opportunity to enjoy some al-fresco dining.
 We went along to The Oystermen – a fish restaurant and bar that I’ve been meaning to try for a while now.

 I’d booked earlyish to make sure we COULD have a table outside and when I arrived there was just one other couple enjoying an aperitif.
 The place filled up quickly by the time we’d ordered nuts and olives to nibble on while we chose our food.
 Definitely worth booking and arriving in good time to pick your favourite spot.